-Texas isn’t exactly known for its panoramic landscapes so it might surprise you when I say that the Texas Hill Country has no shortage of hikes with jaw-dropping views.
-From landscape to wildlife to wildflowers I’m always finding new places to capture great photos with a short drive from Austin.
-These 5 parks are the best hikes with views in the Texas Hill Country and are sure to satisfy all the outdoorsy types.
+The Lone Star State isn’t exactly known for its panoramic landscapes so it might surprise you when I say that the Texas Hill Country has no shortage of hikes with jaw-dropping views.
+From landscape to wildlife to wildflowers I always find new places to capture great photos with a short drive from Austin.
+These 5 parks are the best hiking trails with views in the Texas Hill Country and are sure to satisfy all the outdoorsy types.

-You’ll start to see the lush green trees 30 miles from the park and feel as if you are about to leave the flat, barren, dry state of Texas.
+You’ll start to see the lush green trees 30 miles from the park and feel as if you have left the flat, barren, dry state of Texas.
 Located on the Colorado River, I like to think Colorado Bend State Park is our little borrowed piece of Colorado as the park offers views of waterfalls, grasslands, rolling hills (or as I like to call them “Texas Mountains”), creeks, canyons, wildflowers, and wildlife.
 That’s a lot of words to say Colorado Bend has it all!

-Ok, the word “hiking” is a stretch on this one, but this little neighborhood park offers a small oasis trail, is a starting location for the hike and bike trail leading to Walnut Creek Trail, is an official wildflower area, and great for bird watching.
+Ok, the word “hiking” is a stretch on this one, but this little neighborhood park offers a small oasis trail, is a starting location for the Walnut Creek hike and bike trail, is an official wildflower area, and great for bird watching.
 It’s probably my favorite place in the whole city.

-These are some of my favorite places to hike and they’re so gorgeous you’ll almost forget you’re in Texas.
+These are some of the best hiking trails and are so gorgeous you’ll almost forget you’re in Texas.
 Watch out for that Texas summer sun though, you’ll definitely remember where you are when you fry in our 100 degree summers!
 Bring water, wear sunscreen, and take lots of pics.